kalisio/kdk/docs/api/README.md

 ## Client

-KDK modules provide a collection of reusable *mixins* and *components* to be used by plugins or applications.
+KDK modules provide a collection of reusable *mixins* and *components* to be used by modules or applications.

 [Mixins](https://vuejs.org/v2/guide/mixins.html) are a flexible way to distribute reusable functionalities for [Vue components](https://vuejs.org/v2/guide/components.html).
 A mixin object can contain any component options.
 When a component uses a mixin, all options in the mixin will be "mixed" into the component's own options.